Our Team

 Rich has worked across Welsh catchments for many years, leading practical conservation efforts and achieving impressive results for the health of our rivers.
 His expertise and commitment make him an invaluable part of the team.

-Jack is our River Restoration Assistant, supporting habitat improvement and monitoring projects across North Wales.
-He is currently studying Freshwater Ecology at Bangor University.
-Passionate about life beneath the surface, Jack is an enthusiastic diver who enjoys exploring rivers, lakes and marine environments to better understand the species that depend on them.
+Jack studied Freshwater Ecology at Bangor University, and he is passionate about life beneath the surface.
+An enthusiastic diver, he enjoys exploring rivers, lakes and marine environments to better understand the species that depend on them.

-Jack brings curiosity, and a hands-on approach to every project, whether he’s surveying in-stream habitats, assisting with restoration works, or helping to engage the community in protecting our freshwater environments.
+Jack brings curiosity, technical knowledge and a practical, hands-on approach to every project — from overseeing restoration works to coordinating monitoring and engaging local communities in protecting our freshwater environments.